Var3D/var3dframe/README.md

         }
     }
 ```
 *Step 2.
-Add one Version  to allproject*
+Add a version to allprojects*
 ```
     allprojects {
         ext {